alphagov/govuk-developer-docs/source/manual/alerts/logs-are-not-being-received-from-the-cdn.html.md

     Jenkins
     job](https://deploy.publishing.service.gov.uk/job/Deploy_CDN/).
-    Authenticate with the 2nd Line user, details of which can be found in the `infra_team` cred store.
-If you don't have access, ask someone on the Infrastructure team to deploy it for you.
+    Authenticate with the 2nd Line user, details of which can be found in the `infra` password store.
+If you don't have access, ask one of GOV.UK's senior technologists, or Reliability Engineering, to deploy it for you.
 -   tailing Syslog - `sudo tail -f /var/log/syslog` for the current file, and `sudo zless syslog.x.gz` for any gzipped files replacing x with the number from the file itself.
 It's pretty verbose, and might not